 First, Washington's will stated that his slaves would not be freed until his wife Martha died.
 Secondly, it said nothing about the slaves that belonged to her (more than half of them).

 Martha Washington freed her late husband's slaves a year later — more because she was worried that they'd kill her than out of the goodness of her heart.
 But her slaves remained at Mount Vernon and were divided among her grandchildren when she died.
 Metropolitan Museum of Art

-These 27 George Washington Facts Show America’s First President In A New Light
+27 George Washington Facts That Paint America’s First President In A New Light

 National Parks ServiceOne of the enduring myths about George Washington is an anecdote about his honesty and a cherry tree.

-There are lots of interesting facts about George Washington out there — but some are falsehoods that have perpetuated for centuries.
+There are lots of interesting facts about George Washington out there — but some are falsehoods that have persisted for centuries.

-One of the greatest myths has to do with George Washington and a cherry tree.
-In this story, a young George Washington is purported to have damaged one of his father's cherry trees.
-When he's caught, he immediately admits to what he's done, saying:
+One of the most common myths has to do with George Washington and a cherry tree.
+In this story, a young George Washington allegedly damaged one of his father's cherry trees.
+When was caught, he immediately admitted to what he had done, saying:

-As the story goes, his father proudly tells young George that telling the truth is worth more than one thousand trees.
+As the story goes, his father proudly told young George that telling the truth is worth more than one thousand trees.

 It's a nice story, but likely never happened.
 After Washington died in 1799, the American public had a great thirst for more information about their first president.
 A bookseller named Mason Locke Weems decided to capitalize on their curiosity.

 A few months after Washington's death, Weem declared: "Millions are gaping to read something about him ...
 My plan!
 I give his history, sufficiently minute ...
 I then go on to show that his unparalleled rise and elevation were due to his Great Virtues."